 Rounds of Betting: THERE’S A BET ON EVERY SHOT

 The Competitor with the button sets the standard by either placing a bet, checking, or folding prior to their second shot.
 Competitors will then have the opportunity to call, raise, or fold on the bet.
-If a competitor decides to raise on his/her turn, competitors must match the current bet to stay in the hole or fold.
-There is only 1 round of betting per shot with no check raising on each hole.
+If a competitor decides to raise on his/her turn, the following competitors can call, raise, or fold the hole.
+After all competitors had a chance to call, raise or fold the competitor with the button can fold or match any bets or raises, but no additional raises to the bet can be placed after the first round of betting.
 If everyone checks during a round of betting, competitors will then hit their shot in the order of play for that hole.
 This format will continue on each shot until a competitor finishes the hole traditionally or earlier if all competitors have folded.

 Folding a Hole: If a competitor folds he/she loses their ante and whatever he/she has wagered to that point.
 He/She must immediately stop playing and wait to start playing at the next hole.